-These are some of my absolute favorite books on parenting of all time.
+These are my absolute favorite books on parenting of all time.
 Each one is well worth the read (and the first one doesn’t even require reading because it’s an audiobook!).

 1. How to Talk So Kids Will Listen & Listen So Kids Will Talk.
 (Audiobook) by Adele Faber & Elaine Mazlish